UYSio/uysio.github.io-src/clients.md

 I worked on PDF parsing and the lead generation frontend for Credit Monster's credit rating system, helping them reach the number 4 spot for credit rating services in the USA.

 Consulting services included development using Scala, PDF technology and AngularJS.

-# pdfcrun.ch

-[pdfcrun.ch](https://pdfcrun.ch/) was borne out of the recurring patterns of data being locked up inside PDFs in the wild.

-It's currently in private beta testing.

-If you're a computer vision expert, please contact me at [this address](mailto:juan+pdfcrunch@uys.io) as my algorithms can always do with betterment.